Stevan Mokranjac: Biography

 Stevan Stojanović was born on 9 January 1856 in the town of Negotin, Principality of Serbia.
 Close to the Serbian border with Romania and Bulgaria, Negotin was a small town of just over 3,000 inhabitants at the time of his birth.
 Stojanović earned the nickname "Mokranjac" after the village of Mokranje, where his ancestors were from.
 Mokranjac's father, a prosperous restaurant owner who in 1850 had built the house in which the Stojanović family lived, died two days before his son's birth.
 Growing up with his mother and three siblings, Mokranjac received his first violin at the age of ten.
 He spent most of his youth in Negotin, Zaječar and Belgrade.

 In his twenties, he was subjected to conservative musical training and first studied in Belgrade.
-He went on to study in Munich with Josef Rheinberger from 1880 to 1883, and in Rome with Alessandro Parisotti in 1884–1885.
+He went on to study at the Ludwig-Maximilians-Universität München with Josef Rheinberger from 1880 to 1883, and at Sapienza University of Rome with Alessandro Parisotti in 1884–1885.
 Afterwards, he studied for two years in the city of Leipzig under Salomon Jadassohn and Carl Reinecke.

 In 1878, Mokranjac arranged a concert commemorating the twenty-fifth anniversary of the Belgrade Choir Society, titled "The History of Serbian Song" (Istorija srpske pesme).
 He and his family lived in their family home in Negotin until 1883.
-In 1887 Mokranjac made a permanent move to Belgrade, where he became the conductor of the Belgrade Choir Society, a position he would hold until his death.
+In 1887, Mokranjac made a permanent move to Belgrade, where he became the conductor of the Belgrade Choir Society, a position he would hold until his death.
 The choir was successful both in Serbia and abroad and under his leadership it became respected and well known throughout Central Europe and Russia because of its high performance standard and repertoire, which was made up of many Serbian folk songs, as well as pieces composed by Mokranjac himself.
 It toured Bulgaria, Croatia, Montenegro, Ottoman Turkey, and Russia.
 In 1899, the choir toured Berlin, Dresden, and Leipzig.
 During this time, Mokranjac married Marija, a member of the choir who was twenty years his junior.
 The couple had one son, Momčilo.

 Mokranjac founded the Serbian School of Music in 1899, as well as the first Serbian string quartet, in which he played the cello.
 Although his most famous works date from the late 19th century, Mokranjac continued composing during the 1900s.

+He was elected a corresponding member of the French Academy of Arts in 1911.

 In mid-1914, he left Belgrade and moved to Skopje to escape World War I. He is buried in the New Cemetery of Belgrade.